About the Book

 The Nails is a play about family.
 It is a play about faith.
 And it captures a world of freedom and extremism in all directions; love and cruelty exist within the same space here.
 And sometimes they feel like the same thing.

 “It’s the beauty of the unbreakable bond between a teenage brother and sister that makes this drama so remarkable.” —NOW Magazine

-Jason Maghanoy is a graduate of the National Theatre School of Canada, has been a member of the Banff Playwrights Colony, and was a finalist for the Lila Acheson Wallace American Playwriting Fellowship at Juilliard.
+Jason Maghanoy is a graduate of the National Theatre School of Canada, was a member of the Banff Playwrights Colony, and a finalist for the Lila Acheson Wallace American Playwriting Fellowship at Juilliard.
 He has been a member of the Tarragon Playwrights Unit, Playwright-In-Residence at Theatre Passe Muraille, and Playwright-In-Residence at Young Peoples Theatre.
-His plays include Throat, Heart, The Corner, and Gas and Dust, which were published in a double volume by Scirocco Drama.
-Most recently, Jason was the playwright-in-residence at fu-GEN, and a member of the 2017 Stratford Playwrights Retreat.
+He has received grants for his work from the Toronto Arts Council, Ontario Arts Council, and Canada Council for the Arts, and his plays have been presented and produced in Vancouver, Edmonton, Montreal, Toronto, New York and Japan.
+His play Throat received second place in the Uprising National Playwriting Competition (2010); his play Hangman won the 2011 Write-On-Q Playwriting Competition in Quebec; and Heart won the 2013 Mario Fraati-Fred Newman Political Play Contest in New York City.
+His plays Gas and Dust were published by Scirocco Drama, and his play The Corner was published in The Canadian Theatre Review.
+His plays have been taught at McGill University, Humber College, the National Theatre School of Canada, and Smith College.
+Most recently, Jason was he playwright-in-residence at fu-GEN, was a 2017 Finalist for the K.M.
+Hunter Artist Awards, and a member of the 2017 Stratford Playwrights Retreat.